rubenwardy/minetest_modding_book/_en/quality/security.md

 The most important concept in security is to **never trust the user**.
 Anything the user submits should be treated as malicious.
-This means that you should always check that the user has the correct permissions, that the give valid information, and they are otherwise allowed to do that action (ie: in range or an owner)
+This means that you should always check that the information they enter is valid, that the user has the correct permissions, and that they are otherwise allowed to do that action (ie: in range or an owner).

-A malicious action isn't necessarily the modification or destruction of data, but can be accessing data they're not supposed to such as password hashes or private messages.
+A malicious action isn't necessarily the modification or destruction of data, but can be accessing sensitive data, such as password hashes or private messages.
 This is especially bad if the server stores information such as emails or ages, which some may do for verification purposes.